75 grams icing sugar

 Beat the egg white until soft peaks are obtained.
 Continue beating while incorporating the hot syrup.
-Beat until mixture is cold.
+Beat until the mixture is cold.
 Dissolve instant coffee in 1 teaspoon of boiling water, cool and add to butter.
-Add one half of the egg-white mixture and beat well, then gently fold in the remainder until well combined.
+Add one-half of the egg-white mixture and beat well, then gently fold in the remainder until well combined.

-Using a sharp knife, divide the sponge into three equal sections and carefully peel off parchment paper from sections.
+Using a sharp knife, divide the sponge into three equal sections and carefully peel off the parchment paper from sections.
 Each should be 10 x 20 cm (4 x 8 inches).
-Soak the first section with one-third of the coffee syrup, then spread it over half of the butter cream.
+Soak the first section with one-third of the coffee syrup, then spread it over half of the buttercream.
 Place the next section of sponge on top, then soak with coffee syrup and spread with half of the ganache.
-Place the last section on top, soak with remaining syrup and spread with the rest of the butter cream, taking care to smooth the surface.
-Chill until butter cream is firmly set.
+Place the last section on top, soak with the remaining syrup and spread with the rest of the buttercream, taking care to smooth the surface.
+Chill until the buttercream is firmly set.

 Melt the rest of the ganache over a pan of very hot water.
-Bring the remaining cream to boiling point and incorporate into ganache.
-Allow to cool until a smooth, spreadable consistency is obtained and spread over top of cake.
+Bring the remaining cream to boiling point and incorporate it into the ganache.
+Allow to cool until a smooth, spreadable consistency is obtained and spread over the top of cake.